-What Is Trauma?
+What is Trauma?
 Understanding Beyond the Buzzword

 The word “trauma” has become increasingly common in our everyday conversations.
 You might hear it in discussions about difficult childhoods, challenging work environments, or even minor inconveniences.
 While this growing awareness has helped reduce stigma around mental health, it has also led to some confusion about what trauma actually is (and no, spilling your smoothie this morning likely is not “traumatic”).